HPE security service

 is required to manage iLO TLS/SSL certificates.

-Generate a Certificate Signing Request
+#### Generate an iLO Certificate Signing Request

 To generate a CSR, you need the following information:

-- Organization Name (O) — The name of the company or organization that owns this iLO subsystem.
+- **Organization Name (O)** — The name of the company or organization

-- Organizational Unit (OU) — (Optional) The unit within the company or organization that owns this iLO subsystem.
+- **Organizational Unit (OU)** — (Optional) The unit within the

 - **Common Name (CN)** — The FQDN of this iLO subsystem.

-- Country (C) — The two-character country code that identifies the country where the company or organization that owns this iLO subsystem is located.
-Enter the two-letter abbreviation in capital letters.
+the country where the company or organization that owns this iLO subsystem

-- State (ST) — The state where the company or organization that owns this iLO subsystem is located.
+- **State (ST)** — The state where the company or organization

-- City or Locality (L) — The city or locality where the company or organization that owns this iLO subsystem is located.
+- **City or Locality (L)** — The city or locality where the

-- Include IP - Boolean to include (or not) the iLO IP address in the CSR.
+- **Include IP** - Boolean to include (or not) the iLO IP

 Warning

-Many Certificate Authorities reject the IncludeIP=True
+Many Certificate Authorities reject the `IncludeIP=True` input parameter.

-if you are not sure that the CA you are using
+Set it to `False` if you are not sure that the CA you are using

 to sign the CSR can accept it.